 Purple passion plant is an outstanding choice for hanging baskets or pots with lattices considering its vining nature so you can train the slow-growing stems up.
 This well-known indoor plant is very easy to tend to.
 Give it a consistent watering, and a bright spot and you’ll love the color it brings to your space.

 Croton.
 Bold just begins to outline how spectacular and beautiful croton foliage can be.
 There are a lot of variations of this colorful indoor plant.
 'Petra' is one of the most popular.
 It features dark green leaves colorfully patterned with brilliant shades of gold, red, and orange.
 Crotons exhibit the best color when grown in a space with high light.
 They do well too with a little direct sun when grown indoors.

 Chinese Evergreen deserves the award for being one of the easiest indoor plants to grow.
 It is outstandingly resistant to just about everything!
 It can flourish from low to high light, low to high humidity, even occasional watering.
 In addition to being super easy to grow, it's also beautiful to look at, displaying its dark green leaves patterned with silver.
 Chinese evergreens can grow just about everywhere, but it's most luxuriant in a semi-bright spot with even watering.

 Dragon tree is a well-known indoor plant because it provides an exquisite touch to indoor spaces and is super easy to grow.
-So you may not know the name, but seeing the picture probably makes you say, “Oh, I’ve seen this plant many times”.
+So you may not know the name, but seeing the picture probably makes you say, “Oh, I’ve seen this pant many times”.
 The verdant leaves look great atop its bamboo-like stems.

 Variegated varieties are an even more interesting version of dragon trees because of their colorful leaves.
 You can look for selections that have pink or red corners.
 You can even check those that have silver to grey leaves highlighted with pink and red streaks.
 Dragon trees grow better in a spot with bright light.